-Electromyography (EMG) is performed using an instrument called an electromyograph, to produce a record called an electomyogram.
+Electromyography (EMG) is performed using an instrument called an electromyograph, to produce a record called an electromyogram.
 An electromyograph detects the electrical potential generated by muscle cells when these cells are electrically or neurologically activated.
-The signals can be analyzed to detect medical abnormalities, activation level, recruitment order or to analyze the biomechanics of movement.
+The signals can be analyzed to detect medical abnormalities, activation level, recruitment order, or to analyze the biomechanics of movement.

 Common indications for EMG are: